 PHRM 538.
-Cardiovascular and Pulmonary Diseases.
+PTDI: Cardiovascular and Pulmonary Diseases.
 4 Credits.

 Pharmacoptherapy of cardiovascular and pulmonary diseases.
 Study of the pathophysiology, clinical presentation, and treatment of various cardiovascular and pulmonary diseases.
-Prereq: PSCI 413 and PSCI 414 with a grade of C or higher.
+Prereq: PSCI 413 and PSCI 414.

 PHRM 540.
 Public Health for Pharmacists.
 3 Credits.